Suwayomi/Suwayomi-Server/README.md

 You should have The Java Runtime Environment(JRE) 8 or newer (if you're not planning to use the Windows specific build) and a modern browser installed.
 Also an internet connection is required as almost everything this app does is downloading stuff.

 #### Running pre-built jar packages
-Download the latest (or a working more stable) release from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).
+Download the latest release from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).

 Double click on the jar file or run `java -jar Tachidesk-vX.Y.Z-rxxx.jar`